MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/hearing-mild.md

 **The ability to hear and understand speech is reduced, especially in noisy environments, but hearing aids aren’t typically used.**

-Hearing loss does not always mean the complete inability to hear sound.
+Hearing loss doesn't always mean the complete inability to hear sound.
 Someone with mild hearing loss may experience subtle difficulties in hearing noises in their environment.
 This may include difficulty understanding what's said in a conference room meeting, or difficulty hearing a sound from a device, especially in a noisy environment.
-When hearing loss is mild, hearing aids are not typically used.
+When hearing loss is mild, hearing aids aren't typically used.
 The ability to adjust audio settings on a device can improve the experience for users with hearing difficulties.

 As we age, we naturally lose some of our ability to hear—often resulting in mild hearing loss.
 Mild hearing loss can also be due to temporary situations like a cold, or more permanent situations like injuries to the inner ear or congenital conditions.